1031 Exchange Timeline: 8 Steps To Avoid Paying Capital Gains

 Step 7: Choose your first-choice property and sign the contract

 For most investors, one of the properties they identify stands out as their first choice.
-It’s important to get that property under contract and open escrow as soon as possible.
+Getting that property under contract and opening escrow as soon as possible is important.
 Also, make sure that the seller knows about your 1031 exchange.

 You can also go under contract with your second, third and fourth choice properties.
-Just make sure to include contingency clauses so you can back out later if you’re able to snag your first choice.
+Just make sure to include contingency clauses so you can back out later if you can snag your first choice.

-Note: It is possible to purchase more than 1 replacement property when doing a 1031 exchange.
-We see a lot when people are selling $1 million+ properties in areas like the Bay Area or Manhattan for properties in more affordable markets like Baltimore or Detroit.
-I’m working on another article about this soon.
-It should be up at the beginning of January, so I’ll make sure to post a link to it here.
+Note: It is possible to purchase more than one replacement property when doing a 1031 exchange.
+This scenario happens often when people sell $1 million+ properties in areas like the Bay Area or Manhattan for properties in more affordable markets like Baltimore or Detroit.

 The final step of the 1031 exchange timeline is to close on your replacement property.
-When all is said and done, your QI will send your money to the title company or attorney and your property close.
+Your Qualified Intermediary will send your money to the title company or attorney, and your property will close.
 This will allow you to defer paying capital gains tax until some point in the future when you choose to sell.
 If you ever choose to sell, which we hope you don’t.
 In an ideal world, you can avoid paying capital gains forever by continuing to exchange your replacement properties for new properties.

 Scroll to Top